 We’re back with our Week 5 NFL picks, guiding you with our analysis and selections against the spread every week.
-After a strong showing with our first four weeks, here are the next 16 kicks at the can, with odds coming from FanDuel Sportsbook.
+After a strong showing with our first four weeks, here are the next batch of predictions, with odds coming from FanDuel Sportsbook.

 For matchup reports and stat breakdowns of every game (along with live updated football betting lines), click here.

 Miami Dolphins (-3) at New York Jets: Dolphins

 The Dolphins are a very capable team regardless of whether Tua Tagovailoa is in the lineup.
 Teddy Bridgewater is good enough to guide them against an inferior team that hardly showed up for its last home game.